magacula/react-nestjs-webapp/README.md

 2. Deploying React client

-- Navigate into to folder "react-client" and run:
+- Navigate into folder "react-client" and run:

 ```bash
 yarn install        // to install dependencies